-The Second Amended Plan establishes nine (9) Classes of Claims and two (2) Classes of Interests.
-If the Court confirms the Second Amended Plan, the Class into which a Claim or Interest falls will determine the treatment of such Claim or Interest.
-The Classes of Claims and Interests as established in the Second Amended Plan are summarized below.
+The Third Amended Plan establishes eight (8) Classes of Claims and three (3) Classes of Interests.
+If the Court confirms the Third Amended Plan, the Class into which a Claim or Interest falls will determine the treatment of such Claim or Interest.
+The Classes of Claims and Interests as established in the Third Amended Plan are summarized below.
 Administrative Expense Claims and Priority Tax Claims are not classified pursuant to §1123(a)(1) of the Bankruptcy Code.

-An Administrative Claim is defined in the Second Amended Plan as a claim constituting a cost or expense of administration of Debtor's Chapter 11 case under Section 503(b) of the Bankruptcy Code and that is entitled to priority under Section 507(a) of the Bankruptcy Code, including, without limitation, any actual and necessary expenses of preserving the estate, and all fees and charges assessed against the bankruptcy estate under Chapter 123 of Title 28, United States Code.
+An Administrative Claim is defined in the Third Amended Plan as a claim constituting a cost or expense of administration of Debtor's Chapter 11 case under Section 503(b) of the

+Bankruptcy Code and that is entitled to priority under Section 507(a) of the Bankruptcy Code, including, without limitation, any actual and necessary expenses of preserving the estate, and all fees and charges assessed against the bankruptcy estate under Chapter 123 of Title 28, United States Code.

 All requests for payment of Administrative Claims, except for applications for payment of Professional Fee Claims, shall be filed with the Bankruptcy Court and served upon Debtors at least fourteen (14) days before the Confirmation Hearing or by such earlier deadline as may apply to such Administrative Claim pursuant to an order of the Bankruptcy Court.
 Except as provided herein, any Administrative Claim for which an application or request for payment is not filed within such time period shall be discharged and forever barred.
-Holders of Allowed Administrative Claims (with the exception of professionals who will be paid 100% of the amount allowed by the Court upon application to the Court) shall be paid 100% of their respective Allowed Administrative Claims in cash, unless otherwise ordered by the Court, upon the later of: (i) the Effective Date; or (ii) the Closing Date.
+Holders of Allowed Administrative Claims (with the exception of professionals who will be paid 100% of the amount allowed by the Court upon application to the Court) shall be paid 100% of their respective Allowed Administrative Claims in cash, unless otherwise ordered by the Court, upon the Effective Date.

 Compensation of Professionals and reimbursement of Professionals are Administrative Claims pursuant to sections 503(b)(2), 503(b)(3), 503(b)(4) and 503(b)(5 of the Code (the "Professional fees and Expenses Claims"), which will include any Allowed Claims of Messana, PA and Eisinger Law and any realtor or Accountant retained by Debtor.
-All payments to Professionals fro Professional Fees and Expense Claims will be made by the Debtor, or Second Amended Plan Administrator our of Cash in accordance with the procedures established by he Code, the Rules and the Court relating to the payment of interim and final compensation for services rendered and reimbursement of expenses.
+All payments to Professionals fro Professional Fees and Expense Claims will be made by the Debtor, or Disbursing Agent out of Cash in accordance with the procedures established by the Code, the Rules and the Court relating to the payment of interim and final compensation for services rendered and reimbursement of expenses.
 The Court will review and determine all applications for compensation for services rendered and reimbursement of expenses.